jellyfysh/JeLLyFysh/HOWTO_EVENT_HANDLER.md

 ## The abstract methods of an event handler

-The abstract class for an event handler is located in the [`src/event_handler/event_handler.py`](src/event_handler/event_handler.py) module.
+The abstract class for an event handler is located in the [`jellyfysh.event_handler.event_handler`](jellyfysh/event_handler/event_handler.py) module.
 There, you can see the following two definitions of abstract methods:

 ```Python3
 def send_event_time(self, *in_state: Sequence[Any]) -> Union[float, Tuple[float, Sequence[Any]]]
 ```

 and

 ```Python3
 def send_out_state(self, *args: Any) -> Any
 ```

 These two will be discussed in detail in the following.

 ### The `send_event_time` method

 This method should calculate a candidate event time based on an optional in-state (for a discussion on how to get the correct in-state see below).
-If there is one, the in-state consists of a sequence of cnodes, that are `Node` objects (see the [`src/base/node.py`](src/base/node.py) module) containing a `Unit`object (see the [`src/base/unit.py`](src/base/unit.py) module).
+If there is one, the in-state consists of a sequence of cnodes, that are `Node` objects (see the [`jellyfysh.base.node`](jellyfysh/base/node.py) module) containing a `Unit`object (see the [`jellyfysh.base.unit`](jellyfysh/base/unit.py) module).
 Each cnode in the sequence represents a root node in the tree state handler and defines a branch.
 Use these cnodes to calculate the candidate event time and make sure to store them for the following call of the `send_out_state` method.

-Take a look at the abstract event handler classes located in the [`src/event_handler/abstracts`](src/event_handler/abstracts) directory for some useful base classes (which, for example, extract a single active leaf unit from the cnodes or offer functions to keep the branches consistent).
+Take a look at the abstract event handler classes located in the [`jellyfysh.event_handler.abstracts`](jellyfysh/event_handler/abstracts) package for some useful base classes (which, for example, extract a single active leaf unit from the cnodes or offer functions to keep the branches consistent).

 It is possible, that the `send_out_state` method relies on additional arguments to construct the out-state.
 Then you need to take care of two things:

 1. Implement an argument construction method in the mediator.
 2. Return the arguments this argument construction method needs in a sequence together with the candidate event time.
 The sequence will be unpacked before the arguments are given to the argument construction method.

 ### The argument construction method
-In the `Mediator` class in the module [`src/mediator/mediator.py`](src/mediator/mediator.py) you can add your own argument construction method for your event handler class.
+In the `Mediator` class in the [`jellyfysh.mediator.mediator`](jellyfysh/mediator/mediator.py) module you can add your own argument construction method for your event handler class.
 The name of the method should begin with `get_arguments_` and end with the name of your class in snake_case.
 The arguments of this method are determined by the `send_event_time` method.

 Within this method you can now use both the global state in the state handler and the internal state in the activator to construct the additional arguments of the `send_out_state` method.
 These should be returned as a sequence, since